 We will ensure that we have processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour so that staff feel comfortable to discuss matters both within and outside of the workplace which may have implications for the safeguarding of children.
+We will also ensure that staff understand the process and procedures to follow if they have a safeguarding concern about another staff member.

-The Propietor will ensure that at least one person on any appointment panel has undertaken safer recruitment training and that the training is updated as necessary.
+The Proprietor will ensure that at least one person on any appointment panel has undertaken safer recruitment training and that the training is updated as necessary.